 A two day course reviewing topics related to the safe and effective delivery of minimal and moderate sedation of dental patients by inhalation, enteral and parenteral routes of administration.
 The topics presented will be applicable to all minimal and moderate sedation providers and will provide the attendee with a broad overview of topics related to safe practice of minimal and moderate sedation.

-For discounted room reservations starting at $149-$199 at Aria, please click on the link below.
+For discounted room reservations ($165/weekday & $219/weekend) at Aria, please click the link below.

-For discounted room reservations at Vdara at $129-$179, please click on the link below.
+For discounted room reservations ($149/weekday & $199/weekend) at Vdara, please click the link below.

 1. Describe the components of a proper preoperative medical assessment for a dental patient about to